Grade Point Average (GPA)

 Personal Identification Changes

 To change or correct personal identification, such as name, birth date, or social security number, the applicable forms must be completed and submitted to the Registrar’s Office along with the specified items for documentation.
-The forms are available in the Registrar’s Office or online at http://www.uww.edu/registrar/ in the forms section.
+The forms are available in the Registrar’s Office or online here: http://www.uww.edu/registrar/forms.

 Official Transcript Requests and Charges